 - Build social capital and networks to support professional development

 We believe that growth is a cyclical process, and the curriculum’s components are designed to build off each other in a feedback cycle.
 Skills, leadership abilities, and policy experience do not develop linearly—rather, the program challenges participants to constantly redevelop and refine their abilities by revisiting past learnings as they accumulate new perspectives.
 Reflection and coaching play integral roles in facilitating this process, as these practices encourage participants to explore their own strengths and opportunities for growth.
+Each year the program curriculum is subject to change based on each cohort's needs, but we detail our overarching philosophy and examples from previous years below.

 Leadership is a deeply personal process.
 It starts with exploring one’s identity and personal history, and then progresses outwards into broader social relationships and shared histories, eventually mobilizing a community towards collective social change.
 We design workshops, discussions, and shared experiences that support the revealing of individual’s unique leadership abilities.
 Rather than promoting dominant personalities or rote memorization, we draw from critical race theory to explore participant’s identities and channel their lived experiences collective social change efforts.
-Sessions include:
+Sessions from previous years include:

 - Discovering leadership styles via True Colors and Strengths Finder